9 Clouds Automotive Marketing Blog

 Too often, events and businesses are devoid of culture.
-Soggy green beans, hotel conference rooms, florescent lights and grey cubicles.
+Soggy green beans, hotel conference rooms, fluorescent lights and grey cubicles.
 What attracts most Millennials to a community or job is not the job itself.
 Instead, it is the opportunity to create combined with the culture of the community or team.

 In our communities, this means the arts are a critical linchpin.
-In our businesses, this means that creative endeavours are essential.
+In our businesses, this means that creative endeavors are essential.
 Why not include the arts in everything you do?
 At our community events, we invite visual artists, local food producers and artisan coffee and beer makers to showcase their talents.
 We pay them and invite them to participate, so they are supported financially and have an opportunity to introduce their work to the world.

-At 9 Clouds, we just completed a company retreat to think from the 10,000 foot view we want to create.
+At 9 Clouds, we just completed a company retreat to think from the 10,000-foot view we want to create.
 Providing outlets for our employees to do work that excites them improves our work as a company and provides a more fulfilling professional environment.